Frequently Asked Questions

 2. Request your admission to TMATE to remain active for an additional year, thus allowing you to

 secure a year-long internship beginning in the fall of the following academic year.

-3. Complete certification requirements by serving a clinical practicum in the spring semester.
+3. Complete certification requirements by serving as a clinical teacher in the spring semester.

-Is there a cost for the clinical practicum?
+Is there a cost for the clinical teaching?

-The cost is $1,300, payable in four installment of $325.
-During the practicum you will enroll for one graduate
+The cost is $1,300, payable in four installment of $325, as well as tuition for the internship course.

 How can I get more information?

 Attend an Information Session at the Fort Worth location to obtain a full overview of the TMATE program.
 Information Sessions are scheduled